Taras-910/vacancy/README.md

 Build a vacancies search, choice and store in dataBase, which are filling from public resources The most popular IT resources were selected:
 # Djinni, HH, Habr, DOU, LinkedIn, No Fluff Jobs, robota, Indeed, Jooble, Work
+All query statistics (updates, filtering, voting) are stored in the database

 2 types of users: admin and regular users
 Admin can input/delete/update/get a vacancies and users, reload DB by every reques (language, workplace) 1 time / 2 hours